., click here to update your profile before our next event to be entered to win a prize!

 • Feature passion projects or hobbies

-• Group photos from clubs on campus - Cultural Clubs, ASB, Debate Team, Robotics, Performing Arts, National Honors Society, etc.
+• Include group photos from clubs on campus—cultural clubs, ASB, Debate Team, Robotics, performing arts, National Honors Society, etc.

 • Volunteering highlights and lessons learned from the experience